-It’s hard for me, as a designer, to admit it but there are SO many successful blogs that have very bad designs… So, really, just focus on matters the most to you.Make sure to focus on the content first and then worry about design details!
+There are SO many successful blogs that have very bad designs… So, really, just focus on matters the most to you, keep it simple and follow the basic design guidelines to make it as functional as possible.Make sure to focus on the content first and then worry about design details!
 Click To Tweet

 Having a fresh website is a magnificent feeling – it’s not cluttered, you have a plain page, ready to be updated and you can make anything out of it!

 And most of the cool and useful features come from plugins.
-Therefore, make sure to do a decent research on what plugins your blog will need the most and install them right away.
-You can always eliminate what’s not necessary after all.
+Therefore, make sure to do decent research on what plugins your blog will need the most and install them right away.
+You can always eliminate what’s not necessary later on.

 Here are some of the must-have WordPress plugins to grow a successful blog.

-Permalinks is the system how your URLs are shown.
+Permalinks is the system of how your URLs are shown.
 For example, here are different permalink systems:

 The most convenient system to have on your blog is therandomp.com/blog/post-name but overall it depends on your own specific preferences.